umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/Load-Balancing/azure-web-apps-v9.md

 ## Azure Requirements

-* You will need to setup 2 x Azure Web Apps - one for the backoffice (Administrative) environment and another for your scalable public facing environment (Public)
+* You will need to setup 2 x Azure Web Apps - one for the backoffice (Administrative) environment and another for your scalable public-facing environment (Public)
 * You will need 1 x SQL server that is shared with these 2 web apps

 ## Lucene/Examine configuration